 Limited mobility may not always be a certainty, but it’s an eventuality that many have to consider when they plan for their futures.
 In addition to lifelong mobility disabilities and progressing mobility issues associated with aging, some people unexpectedly lose their mobility due to an injury.
 Many of us take our ability to move for granted, and it is only when we suffer an injury or a similar circumstance that immobilizes us for a time that we truly understand how difficult it can be to navigate our homes.
 These times can serve as an excellent wake-up call to prepare for the future when mobility may once again be a struggle.

 Whether your challenges with mobility are temporary or ongoing, having a home elevator can make all the difference.
 Whatever the reason for your lost freedom of movement, a residential elevator can offer much-needed accessibility, so you can stay in your home and not have to confine yourself to only one floor.
 Many individuals or couples who decide to age in place find that one of their most significant hesitations is to stay in a multi-storied home they can no longer access due to physical limitations.
-By installing a residential elevator or chairlift, they can continue enjoying their entire home.
+By installing a residential elevator, they can continue enjoying their entire home.

 Residential Elevators Are a Cost-Effective Option

 The only reason more homes don’t have elevators is that they can be costly.
 In the past, you might only have expected to see elevators for homes when visiting luxury estates.
 However, today, many people — not just wealthier homeowners — are weighing the cost of adding a home elevator and finding that the accessibility it affords is well worth it.
 If you’re concerned about the price of a residential elevator, it’s helpful to consider that this option is drastically less expensive than an assisted living or retirement community.